stevetanasse/UCBML/Assignment1/readme.md

 One of the five coupons available in the dataset is for higher priced restaurants ($20-50 per person).
 These coupons have the second lowest acceptance rate at 44.6%.

 # Question
-Are there purchace history characteristics of upscale restaurant coupon rejectors that can be leveraged to improve the coupon acceptance rate?
+Can behaviors be identified in customer purchase history that can be leveraged to improve the upscale restaurant coupon acceptance rate?
+For example, if coupon rejectors frequented coffee houses frequently, a targeted campaign could increase adoption.

 # Procedure
 This investigation involves looking at the customer engagement history for different establishments (e.g. bar, coffee house, restaurant and take-out) for customers issued upscale restaurant coupons.
 The goal is to determine if there is a pattern in the customer's purchasing behavior that distinguishes upscale restaurant coupon rejectors from acceptors.